jnels4/kickstarter-analysis2/README.md

     3. The data shows no metrics for if successful campaigns went on to be officially launched for consumption.
     4. There is no information on kickstarter success vs actual revenue for a project.
 - What are some other possible tables and/or graphs that we could create?
     1. We can look specifically at Launch date + Goal.
 We can use this new table to determine how successful a campaign is by its launch date and requested goal.
+We could overlay the two line graphs we already created to get a larger picture of the trends contained within the data.
+This would allow us to provide a more realistic and specific suggestion for our client.
+For example: it's possible that a contributor may donate more during july, thus we could reasonably tell our client that if they were to create a campaign during july, they could create it with a higher inital goal.
-    2. We can analysis of the entire theater subcategory, not just plays.
+    2. We can analyze the entirety of the theater subcategory, not just plays.
 This would give a better idea of how the entire category is distributed success/fail wise.
     3. We can also look at kickstarters for theater space and see if it makes sense to also suggest a concurrent campaign to purchase/renovate a theater space.